lue/lue.github.io/index.md

 title: General info
 ---

 I am a postdoctoral member at the [Institute for Advanced Study](http://www.sns.ias.edu/).
 My interests are mostly focused on the epoch of cosmic reionization.
-You can find my CV [here](KaurovCV.pdf). <br><br>
+However, recently I started to work on strong gravitational lensing and magnetars.
+You can find my outdated CV [here](KaurovCV.pdf). <br><br>
 If you are an undergraduate or graduate student, or even a high-school student, and looking for a project, please do not hesitate to contact me.

 ### E-mail: